wundergraph/wundergraph/docs-website/src/pages/docs/upgrade-guides/internal-client-deprecated.md

 description: The internal client is deprecated and will be superseded by the new operations client.
 ---

 The internal client is deprecated and will be superseded by the new operations client.

-Removal is planned on the 1st of June.
+Last supported version: `0.175.0`

 The operations client is based on the [TypeScript client](/docs/clients-reference/typescript-client) and gives you the same API.
 Unlike the internal client, it supports Typescript operations and can be used to call internal and public operations.